Dublin Honor Roll

 Erected by Junior Order of United American Mechanics 589.

 Location.
 40° 22.304′ N, 75° 12.187′ W. Marker is in Dublin, Pennsylvania, in Bucks County.
-Marker is at the intersection of Main Street/Dublin Pike (Pennsylvania Route 313) and Maple Avenue, on the left when traveling north on Main Street/Dublin Pike.
+Memorial is at the intersection of Main Street/Dublin Pike (Pennsylvania Route 313) and Maple Avenue, on the left when traveling north on Main Street/Dublin Pike.
 Touch for map.
 Marker is at or near this postal address: 100 North Main Street/Dublin Pike, Dublin PA 18917, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on March 3, 2018.
-This page originally submitted on March 3, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 86 times since then and 2 times this year.
+It was originally submitted on March 3, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 152 times since then and 24 times this year.
 Photos: 1, 2. submitted on March 3, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.